pletfix/docs/en/facades.md

 If we call as example `Logger::debug('foo')`, the `debug` method of an instance of `Core\Services\Logger` will be called.

-If you look at that `Logger` class in file `library/facades/Logger.php`, you'll see that there is nothing:
+If you look at that `Logger` class in `library/facades/Logger.php`, you'll see that there is nothing:

     class Logger extends \Core\Services\Facade
     {